Ayehu/custom-activities/FreshDesk/FreshDeskGetTicket/Readme.md

-## FreshDeskViewTickets - List all tickets in FreshDesk.
+## FreshDeskGetTicket - Retrieve information on an individual FreshDesk ticket.

 ##### DLL's to reference
 Newtonsoft.Json.dll